-1 For editing and adding Instruments to your score, select the Navigation Menu popup on the right-hand side of the Navigation Toolbar on iPad ( $\checkmark$ ), or from the top-right corner of the screen on iPhone ( $^{\land}$ ), and then select the Instruments button ( $\blacksquare$ ).
-The Instruments Window will open, showing the instruments selected for your current project, or beginning with the default Grand Piano.
+To add or edit the instruments in your score, select the Navigation Menu popup on the right-hand side of the Navigation Toolbar on iPad ($^{\wedge}$), or from the top-right corner of the screen on iPhone (), and then select the Instruments button ().
+The Instruments Window (illustrated) will open, showing the instruments selected for your current project, or beginning with the default Grand Piano.